Sarvesanlathika/Module-5/Hierarchical Inheritance.md

-# Ex.No:5C Multi-level Inheritance
+# Ex.No:5C Hierarchical Inheritance
 ## AIM
-To Write a Python program to Get the name, age and location of a person and display using Multilevel inheritance.
+To Write a Python program to Get the name, age and location of a person and display using Hierarchical inheritance.

 ### ALGORITHM
 1.Begin the program.